eva-barczykowska/rb_109/mutating_methods_object_passing.md

+# Mutating Methods and Object Passing

-# Mutating and Non-Mutating Methods
+## Mutating and Non-Mutating Methods

 One way to categorize Ruby methods is splitting those that are **mutating** from those that do not.
 A **mutating method** is one that causes some kind of permanent change to either the object that calls it or one of it's arguments. **Non-mutating methods** will not be able to cause a permanent change to the Objects they manipulate.
 Instead, they return a new object, whose value can be captured by saving it to a variable.